tych0/kernel-utils/README.md

 # kernel-utils

 This is a collection of scripts I use to hack on kernel related stuff.
-I publish them here mostly so I can sync them with all of my VMs, but perhaps they will be useful to someone else.
+I publish them here mostly so I have somewhere to archive the scripts and little test programs, but maybe they will be useful to someone else.

-# using libvirt
+# testing kernels

 I use Andy Lutomirski's very helpful (virtme)[https://github.com/amluto/virtme] tool to test kernels.